Renewable Energy, Graduate Certificate

 - Immunization records are required for students residing in Washoe County and must be submitted to:

-Admissions and RecordsIf you live outside of Washoe County, contact Erin Nelson (775) 784-4652 for an immunization waiver.
+Admissions and RecordsIf your residence is 100 miles or greater from Reno, Nevada you may contact Erin Nelson (775) 784-4652 for an immunization waiver.

 University of Nevada